cybera/synthi/manual/src/sections/Transformations.md

 locations given in the `datamap`.

-When writing either a loader or a writer, you should use the `variant` passed in to ultimately decide the storage location to use, allowing ADI to pick the right one.
+When writing either a loader or a writer, you should use the `variant` passed in to ultimately decide the storage location to use, allowing Synthi to pick the right one.
 Thus a call to get the actual storage location should look like this:

 ```python